Achcham Madam Naanam Payirppu: Plot

-The story revolves around Pavithra, a quintessential 19-year-old from a conservative family, whose world is small and monotonous.
-Her day begins with coffee followed by Carnatic music classes from the legendary singer, Charukesi, her grandmother, the matriarch.
-Pavithra’s mother Sowmya is overbearing and invariably passes strong remarks about Pavithra’s singing being subpar, and her father Bhardwaj has unrealistic expectations of her.
-Pavithra’s secret boyfriend Harish is a cricketer, and Bhardwaj's hate for him is pretty evident.
+The story revolves around Pavithra, a quintessential 19-year-old from a conservative family whose world is small and monotonous.
+Her day begins with coffee, followed by Carnatic music classes from the legendary singer Charukesi and her grandmother, the matriarch.
+Pavithra's mother, Sowmya, is overbearing and invariably passes strong remarks about Pavithra's singing being subpar, and her father, Bhardwaj, has unrealistic expectations of her.
+Pavithra's secret boyfriend, Harish, a cricketer, and Bhardwaj's hatred for him is evident.
 Her two best friends, Jessica and Rathi, are the angel and devil on her shoulders.
-Despite being born into a conservative family, she is secretly accustomed to non-vegetarian food, and this puts her in a constant state of cognitive dissonance.
+Despite being born into a conservative family, she secretly accustoms herself to non-vegetarian food, which puts her in a constant state of cognitive dissonance.

 One day, an impromptu conversation about premarital sex pops up between the three friends, and both her friends stand divided on their opinion.
-Later that night, Pavithra wakes up from an erotic dream which triggers her sexual awakening and discusses this with Rathi and Jessica, and she decides to do something about it.
+Later that night, Pavithra wakes up from an erotic dream that triggers her sexual awakening.
+She discusses this with Rathi and Jessica, and she decides to do something about it.

 Pavithra comes home to the news of a relative passing away and her parents having to attend it.
-This leaves Pavithra alone for the night at home, and she fancies having sex with Harish.
-Pavithra starts to give it serious thought, and, after Rathi egging her on and Jessica exclaiming it is a sin, she eventually decides to give it a go and gets herself prepared for the night when Harish gives his consent.
+It leaves Pavithra alone for the night at home, and she fancies having sex with Harish.
+Pavithra starts to give it serious thought, and after Rathi eggs her on and Jessica exclaims it is a sin, she eventually decides to give it a go and prepares for the night when Harish consents.
 Rathi stresses the importance of a condom and encourages her to buy one from the local grocery store, where Pavithra is a regular customer.
 The Annachi at the store, who regards Pavithra as a child, is shocked to see Pavithra ask for a condom.
 Jessica confronts Pavithra and Rathi outside the store, and Rathi leaves to pick up some sexy clothes for Pavithra.